 Starting your new job

-First impressions count.
-This can be even more challenging if your new role is remote.
+And making a good first impression can be even more challenging if your new role is remote.

 Whatever your circumstances, there are a few things you can do before you start and at the beginning of your employment that can help with the settling-in process.
 These include: